jeremy9959/Mathematics-for-Machine-Learning/chapters/07-neural-networks.md

 \frac{\partial L_{W}}{\partial z^{(n)}_{j}} = 2(z_{j}^{(n)}-y_{j}^{[i]}).
 $$

-In other words, since we are going to adjust the scaling anyway when we do gradient descent,  we may as well set
+In other words, since we are going to adjust the scaling anyway when we do gradient descent, we can set
 $$
 \delta^{(n)} = z^{(n)}-y^{[i]}.
 $$